 - gestures: appropriate gestures help to add emphasis

-- voice: a level, the well-modulated tone is more convincing and acceptable and is not intimidating
+- voice: a level, well-modulated tone is more convincing and acceptable and is not intimidating

 - timing: use your judgment to maximize receptivity and impact